Rohit-Badugu/Rohit-Badugu/README.md

 ### Hi there.
 I'm Rohit 👋

-- :zap: I love math, programming, data science, and books
+- 💻 I love math, programming, and books
 - 🌱 I’m addicted to learning and growing every day
-- :earth_africa: I am currently sharing a little bit of my knowledge to the world through my blogs
+- :earth_africa: I am currently sharing a little bit of my knowledge as Android Tech Fellow at CodePath.org

 <!--
 <p align="center">